hylian-modding/anim2link/README.md

 Please note:
 The automatic injector cannot overwrite an animation that is smaller than the one being converted.
 This is based on the detected size, and as such, if you overwrite an original animation with a smaller one, the new animation is now the size as the previous imported one.

+Credits:
+rankaisija ported/created the `Fortnite_Default_Dance` animation and I exported it from Blender.
+It's a great test case.